Make your own kitchen herb towels using this easy image transfer to fabric technique.

 STEPS FOR IMAGE TRANSFER KITCHEN TOWELS

-For this specific image transfer paper I had to upload to Avery’s site prior to printing.
+For this specific transfer paper I had to upload the image to Avery’s site prior to printing.
 I printed a test copy on regular paper before printing all of the graphics out on the fabric transfer paper.
 I cut around the graphics as best I could trying to keep the corners more rounded vs. pointed which prevents the edges from peeling.
 Step 2) Before applying the image I pre-washed and ironed my towels.
 When the graphic is ready to be applied place a pillowcase under the towel on a hard surface.
 I centered the graphic with the help of measuring tape and placed it facedown on the towel.
 Next I ironed each graphic for about 3 minutes going left to right and front and back.
-After cooled for a couple of minutes then I removed the backing.
+After it cooled for a couple of minutes then I removed the backing.
 It was really simple to do.
 You can see the sheen of the transfer paper a little bit, but otherwise I was happy with how they turned out.

 These look beautiful in your kitchen or they make great gifts.